Bloomfield (Pittsburgh): Location

 Bloomfield is a plateau above the Allegheny River; it is bordered by Penn Avenue on the north, the East Busway on the south, 40th Street on the west, and Gross Street on the east.
 This last boundary is somewhat disputed – many residents believe that Bloomfield abuts the neighborhood of Friendship at Gross Street.
 Here the provincial frame rowhouses give way to stand-alone brick Victorian homes, which were built larger on each street heading east.
 The City of Pittsburgh, however, claims that Bloomfield extends east as far as Graham Street.

 The East Busway is set into Skunk Hollow, a ravine that separates Bloomfield from Polish Hill to the west, North Oakland to the southwest, and Shadyside to the south.
 The neighborhoods are within sight of one another and are connected by the Bloomfield Bridge and the South Millvale Bridge, both of which span this gap.

 City Steps

 The Bloomfield neighborhood has 4 distinct flights of city steps - all of which are open and in a safe condition.
-In Bloomfield, the Steps of Pittsburgh quickly connect pedestrians from the main residential area to the lower-elevation streets of Lorigan, Juniper, and Neville.
+In Bloomfield, the public stairways in Pittsburgh quickly connect pedestrians from the main residential area to the lower-elevation streets of Lorigan, Juniper, and Neville.
 These shady streets offer a mix of residential and industrial buildings and are popular with dog walkers, runners, and cyclists.